GuSprang/GuSprang/README.md

 - 🌱 Deepening my knowledge in **Java**, **Spring Boot**, **design patterns** and **REST APIs**
 - 🧪 Also exploring **Assembly**, **Linux internals** and **OS development** out of curiosity
 - 💼 Former **IT Support Technician** at UMC
-- 📍 Based in Suzano, SP — Brazil
+- 📍 Based in Brazil

 <br/>